khoobacca/UAS-Application-Challenge--2/README.md

 i can graph drag force due to velocity.

+### research on drag coefficient, oswald, and k???
+did more research and i found another equation:
+> cD = cD(0) * cL(0) * constant???????

+the cL(0) is the coefficient of lift at takeoff. it builds off eachother. scary. cD(0) is drag at takeoff, and its being multiplied by some constant k????

+okay... the k factor seems to be this thing relate to an aspect ratio???????

+heres an equation i found:

+k = 1/(pi * e * aspect_ratio)

+this aspect ratio is simple. its the square of the wingspan over the wing area.

+aspect_ratio = wingspan^2 / wing_area

+DAMN turns out e isnt really e. its another thing called the oswald efficiency factor. bruh. imma do more research.

+after even more research, apparently its some sort of efficiency factor. it accounts for non ideal behaviour and apparently e is normally 0.7-1 for most subsonic aircraft wings.
+1 is most ideal, so for my values ill use the least ideal lmao. e for me is now gonna be 0.7

 ## Thrust
 this is opposite to drag. its the force that makes the whatever we want go anywhere we want. thrust happens because we're accelerating matter behind it. newtons 3rd law. heres the equation: